 If you need help setting up or installing the preinstalled or bundled software programs during the 30-day "Up and Running" support period, technical support representatives will help you install (or reinstall) the software that came with your computer if necessary.
 They will ensure that the program is successfully installed so you can start the program.
 Support for your "how to" questions about software programs is available for a fee.
 For more information, see "How and when do I purchase additional support?" on page 2-9.

-To find your machine and model type as well as your serial number, open the door below the CD-ROM slot and look in the left corner inside the door.
+To find the machine type, model number, and serial number, open the drive-access door and look in the bottom right corner.

 Additional support